copernicus-mogley/zkav.club/workshops/past/README.md

-# Past Zk Av Club Workshops (community skill-sharing)
+# Past Zk Av Club Workshops

 Workshops are the “spore layer.”
 They spread.
 They localize.
 They grow.